 In 2012, 1927 collaborated with Komische Opera Berlin, to conceive and create a reimagining of The Magic Flute.
-Since its Berlin premiere, the show has won 2 Opera World Awards, continues to play in repertoire, and 3 new productions have been mounted thus far at Los Angeles Opera, Deutsche Oper am Rhein and Minnesota Opera.
-The company were very disappointed when they had to spend a month in LA in the spring remounting the show...
+Since its Berlin premiere, the show has won 2 Opera World Awards, continues to play in repertoire, 6 new productions have been mounted thus far at Los Angeles Opera, Deutsche Oper am Rhein, Minnesota Opera, Polish National Opera, Finnish National Opera and Teatro Real Madrid and the original Berlin production regular tours across the world!

 1927’s third show - Golem, a 1927 co-production with Salzburg Festival, Théâtre de la Ville Paris & Young Vic Theatre had its world premiere at the Salzburg Festival in August 2014.
 In 2014, 1927 also presented Paul Barritt’s short film White Morning, at Sundance, Florida, and the London Short Film Festival and Paul collaborated with Ensemble MusikFabrik to create A Tribute to Krazy Kat, a live music and animation performance, which premiered in Dresden in October.